Computing Technology for Math Excellence Logo

 What are all these?

 Aggregator: "A website or software program that gathers (aggregates) and displays web content such as news headlines, blogs, and podcasts from multiple websites to a single location.
 It allows searches by keyword and provides summaries for browsing.
 It uses RSS or other types of feeds to find the content, and allows subscribing to feeds, allowing new content to be automatically downloaded when it is available.
-Also known as a feed reader" (Blubrry: Blogging and Podcasting Terms section).
+Also known as a feed reader" (Blubrry: Podcast Words You Should Know section).

 An aggregator is a time saver.
 Think of it as your personal collection agency.
 Rather than going out to search multiple sites individually, the aggregator will do it for you and deposit current information from favorite blogs and news sites directly in a central location.